Digressive/Automate-Office-365-Licensing/README.md

 PowerShell script to assign Office 365 license to users in an Active Directory OU structure.

+For full instructions and documentation, [visit my blog post](https://gal.vin/2018/11/04/automated-office-365-licensing/)

+Please consider donating to support my work:

+* You can support me on a monthly basis [using Patreon.](https://www.patreon.com/mikegalvin)
+* You can support me with a one-time payment [using PayPal](https://www.paypal.me/digressive) or by [using Kofi.](https://ko-fi.com/mikegalvin)

 My Automate Office 365 Licensing Utility PowerShell script can also be downloaded from:

 * [The Microsoft TechNet Gallery](https://gallery.technet.microsoft.com/Automated-Office-365-8789a236)

-* For full instructions and documentation, [visit my blog post](https://gal.vin/2018/11/04/automated-office-365-licensing/)
+Tweet me if you have questions: [@mikegalvin_](https://twitter.com/mikegalvin_)

 -Mike

-Tweet me if you have questions: [@mikegalvin_](https://twitter.com/mikegalvin_)

 ## Features and Requirements